Information about SDA eligibility for Housing Seekers

 If you are not interested in any of the homes our team is working on at the moment, you might want to provide some information about your housing needs and preferences by creating a Housing Seeker Profile.

 Our team is working with people with disability to create Housing Seeker Profiles and build a ‘big picture’ map of their housing needs and preferences.
 This big picture map will help to connect people with disability to SDA providers.
 SDA providers often want to build new homes but they don’t know where to build, who to build for or what sort of home to build e.g. robust homes or fully accessible homes.
-Creating a big picture map of people’s needs will help them to understand.
+Your Housing Seeker Profile will help them to understand.

-The SDA providers we work with respect the principle of people with disability exercising choice and control over where you live, who you live with and the support you receive in your home.
+The SDA providers our team works with respect the principle of people with disability exercising choice and control over where you live, who you live with and the support you receive in your home.
 For the supports outlined in your NDIS plan you will have complete choice and control over who provides these services to you.

 In addition to your core (or planned) supports, you will have access to 24-hour concierge support from a Supported Independent Living (SIL) provider.
 The concierge support can be used in the case of an unplanned occurrence, such as an additional person to assist with transfers, assistance to retrieve an item on the ﬂoor, overnight repositioning to prevent pressure areas or any other irregular event.
 The concierge can also be used if there is an emergency.
 Smart home technology enables tenants to call for assistance when they need it.